twilio/twilio-voice-js-reference-components/README.md

 # Twilio TwiML App sid where the Voice Request URL is set to
 # https://yourdomain/twilio-voice-dialer/twiml
+# See more info about TwiML set up by visiting https://www.twilio.com/docs/voice/sdks/javascript#twiml-applications
 APP_SID=APxxxxxxxxxxxxxx

 # Twilio auth token